kotest/kotest-cookbook/README.md

 [The full code of DecisionsEngineUsingFunction can be found here](src/main/kotlin/io/kotest/cookbook/chapter2Fakery/DecisionsEngineUsingFunction.kt)
 <br/>
 <br/>
 What does this refactoring buy us?
-Injecting a test double instead of a mock is way simpler:
+Injecting a test double instead of a mock is simpler:

 ```kotlin
 private val serviceToTest = DecisionsEngineUsingFunction(